And On His Farm He Had Some Fish

 Aquaculture can be traced back to ancient cultures.
 There are depictions of tilapia being fished out of tanks in Egypt as early as 2500 B.C.E.
 The earliest known written record of aquaculture techniques is attributed to Fan Li, of China, who in 475 B.C.E. described pond construction and growth characteristics of common carp.

 In Part A of this investigation, you will examine U.S. and global aquaculture data from the Food and Agricultural Organization of the United Nations (FAO) database.
 In Part B, you will examine trends in global aquaculture and learn about various fish farming methods and the environmental impacts associated with each of them.
-In Part C, you will use ImageJ to analyze satellite images showing how aquaculture drastically changed the coastline of Honduras over a very short period of time.
+In Part C, you will use Google Earth to analyze satellite images showing how aquaculture drastically changed the coastline of Honduras over a very short period of time.